 At Denver Metro Orthopedics, P.C., the doctor prioritizes modern, less invasive approaches to hip replacement surgery.
 This approach involves one or two small incisions that heal faster and require a shorter recovery time, but it’s not the best approach for all hip replacement cases.

 For your hip replacement surgery, you’re under general anesthesia or spinal anesthesia to keep you comfortable.
 With general anesthesia, you’re fully asleep.
 Dr. Schwappach remove all of the damaged parts of the joint before placing the prosthesis.

 A hip prosthesis mimics the ball-and-socket structure of your natural hip joint.
 It’s made of biocompatible metal and ceramic materials that your body is unlikely to reject.
 Once the prosthetic is in place, your provider closes the incisions with stitches or staples.

 Right after your surgery, you might need to stay in the hospital for several days.
 Outpatient hip replacement, however, does not require a hospital stay.
 Soon after your surgery, you meet with a physical therapist, who helps you start moving the joint immediately.
 You also receive an exercise plan to follow at home.

 Once at home during recovery, you must:

 A full recovery after hip replacement takes several months.
-Dr. Thon and Dr. Schwappach remove the stitches or staples during a follow-up visit and check-in with you regularly as you recover.
-You may contact them if you have any questions or concerns throughout the process.
+Dr. Schwappach removes the stitches or staples during a follow-up visit and check-in with you regularly as you recover.
+You may contact him if you have any questions or concerns throughout the process.

 To see if you’re a good candidate for hip replacement surgery, reserve an appointment by phone or book online at any Denver Metro Orthopedics, P.C. location today.